-The main difference lies between a 4WD-Van, and a standard campervan is an engine that allows you to drive on unsealed gravel roads in the Outback.
+The main difference between a 4WD-Van, and a standard campervan is an engine that allows you to drive on unsealed gravel roads in the Outback.
 You will need one of these Outback Vans if you plan to drive across North West Australia or some remote areas in the Red Centre Centre and the country.
-They are excellent vans for all rugged terrains, and some of them also have a tent that you can put up on to of the roof.
-This is the ideal camper for 2 to 4 people looking for a real Outback Campervan holiday in Australia.
+They are excellent vans for all rugged terrains, and some of them also have a tent that you can put up on top of the roof.
+This is the ideal camper for 2 to 4 people looking for a real Outback campervan holiday in Australia.

 More info here: Britz 4WD Safari Camper.

-- Don’t forget booking the Powered Sites
+- Don’t forget to book the powered sites

 - When to fill up your camper